leamas/oesenc_pi/README.md

      it's own data directory even if relocated to a new location.
    - Ensure that LD\_LIBRARY\_PATH is not overwritten by plugin if it's already set.
+   - Use the new find\_in\_path() function to locate binary helpers as a fallback if hardcoded paths does not work.
    - Ensure that plugin does not link to libraries outside the git tree, in particular the msvc opencpn.lib import library.